Get the Picture (game show): Reruns

 Although the series ended first-run episodes on December 6, 1991, reruns aired weekly until March 13, 1993.
 Reruns aired on Nick GAS from the channel's launch on March 1, 1999, until its closure on December 31, 2007.
 Episodes of Get the Picture could be watched on Nick's own TurboNick service from 2007 until 2009.

 International versions

+In 2017, Netherlands had its own version called Snap Het (Got It) on Nickelodeon Benelux hosted by Iris Hesseling and Stef Poelmans.
+In addition, the show has also aired on Nickelodeon Netherlands and Nickelodeon Belgie.

-The United Kingdom had its own version on Nickelodeon UK And hosted by Peter Simon.
-The Netherlands has its version called Snap Het on Nickelodeon Netherlands.
+In 1993, United Kingdom had its own version on Nickelodeon UK hosted by Peter Simon.